mecuboi/ecommerce-stocktracker/README.md

 npm i
 ```

+After that you need to get the .env.EXAMPLE file and remove the .EXAMPLE from the name.
+Then fill in the username and password of your mysql inside the single quotes.

 Then you would need to seed the data into the database to run some testing.
 Use the command below:
 ```
 node seeds/index.js